spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 The `index` action name acts as the default action during request action resolution.

 **Conventions**
-- Action methods are required to be suffixed with `Action` and be `public` in order to be accessible, and straight forward define the entry points of the `Controller`.
+- `Action` methods are required to be suffixed with `Action` and be `public` in order to be accessible, and straight forward define the entry points of the `Controller`.

 <details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
-- Only action methods can be `public` for simplicity.<br/>
+- Only `Action` methods can be `public` for simplicity.<br/>
-- Action methods need to have either no parameter or receive the `\Symfony\Component\HttpFoundation\Request` object to access system or request variables.<br/>
+- `Action` methods need to have either no parameter or receive the `\Symfony\Component\HttpFoundation\Request` object to access system or request variables.<br/>
-- Action methods are required to orchestrate [syntactical validation](#https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html) before delegating to underlying processing layers.<br/>
+- `Action` methods are required to orchestrate [syntactical validation](#https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html) before delegating to underlying processing layers.<br/>
-- Action methods can not contain any logic directly that is outside the regular responsibilities of a `Controller` (see `description` above).
+- `Action` methods can not contain any logic directly that is outside the regular responsibilities of a `Controller` (see `description` above).
 </details>

 **Guideline**